codecycletech/.github/.github/ISSUE_TEMPLATE/bug_report.md

 ```[tasklist]
 ### Discovery
-- [ ] How to reproduce the issue.
-Add steps or link to reproduce in comments.
 - [ ] What is the expected result?
 And what is the actual result?
+Add logs, screenshots or links to screenshots in comments.
+- [ ] What browsers are you seeing the problem on?
+Add it in comments.
+-
 ```

 ```[tasklist]
 ### Implement
 - [ ] Update issue (title, assignee, labels, projects, purpose, discovery, implement, measure)
+- [ ] What is the cause of the problem?
+Add steps or link to reproduce in comments.
 ```

 ```[tasklist]
 ### Measure
+- [ ] How to measure the issue is fixed?
+Add steps or link to reproduce in comments.
-- [ ] Monitor production after fixing bug for required time
+- [ ] Monitor production after fixing bug
 ```

 ```[tasklist]